-If you think of haiku as poems, then you might be interested in the way that haiku continue to change—especially since the early years of the 20th century, when many poets in Japan and elsewhere deemphasized the strict 5-7-5 pattern in order to focus on other elements of haiku form and tradition.
-Or you might be determined to demonstrate the usefulness and joy of 5-7-5, in addition to the other haiku conventions that come to us from Japan.
+Like other art forms, haiku poetry continues to change—especially since the early years of the 20th century, when many poets in Japan and elsewhere challenged haiku conventions in order to modernize these poems.
+Other poets are not impressed by these innovations and are determined to demonstrate the usefulness and joy of 5-7-5, in addition to the other haiku conventions that come to us from Japan.

 Matsuo Basho, the great 17th century Japanese poet, did not invent the poems that eventually became known as haiku, but his body of work and the work of his followers have been uniquely influential on haiku and related forms.
 In Basho’s time, hokku was the name of the first stanza in a linked verse form called hakai no renga.
 Basho infused his hokku with a depth and clarity that was not typical of the form up to that time.
 Some of his hokku capture a moment of heightened awareness in which the boundary between subject and object seems to disappear.
 This heightened awareness—and the role of Nature in inspiring it—are two of the most discussed and elusive characteristics of haiku.

 William J. Higginson observed that as the first verse in a renga, the hokku had three characteristics that are typical of many haiku being written today (1):

 - alternating lines of 5 and 7 sound-symbols, which have been a feature of Japanese poetry for over a thousand years